MileHacker Logo

 • Personal items where fit is important (boots, daypack)

-• Multi-means for general use
+• Multi-instrument for general use

 Rent vs. Bring Decision